shivannis/xandr-docs-public/xandr-docs/articles/monetize/valuation.md

 ---
 title: Microsoft Monetize - Valuation
-description: Learn what is Valuation and how it can be used to determine bid amount. ms.date: 10/28/2023
+description: Learn what is valuation and how it can be used to determine bid amount. ms.date: 10/28/2023
 ---